joshtynjala/actionscript-3.0-developers-guide/security/controlling-outbound-url-access.md

 - When `AllowScriptAccess` is `"never"`, the SWF file cannot communicate with any HTML page.
 Using this value has been deprecated since the release of Adobe Flash CS4 Professional.
-It is not recommended and shouldn’t be necessary if you don’t serve untrusted SWF files from your own domain.
+It is not recommended and shouldn't be necessary if you don't serve untrusted SWF files from your own domain.
 If you do need to serve untrusted SWF files, Adobe recommends that you create a distinct subdomain and place all untrusted content there.